 Kevin Durant had NBA fans racing to their phones to call their moms after delivering his 2014 MVP speech.
-The speech — one of the most emotionally captivating in NBA memory— turned iconic when Durant focused on thanking his mother for all the sacrifices she made for he and his brother.
-"You the real MVP" became a cemented quote in pop culture that reminds us behind every great son is a great mother.
+The speech — one of the most emotionally captivating in recent NBA memory— turned iconic when Durant focused on thanking his mother for all the sacrifices she made for he and his brother.
+"You the real MVP" became a cemented quote in pop culture that reminds us that behind every great son is a great mother.

-It's no different for Dallas Mavericks superstar Luka Doncic.
+It's no different for Dallas Mavericks star Luka Doncic.